 When gasoline is purchased from a gas station it will generally have been blended with approximately 10% ethanol.
 Ethanol can absorb and mix with water, as the fuel level drops, water vapor can collect.
 Leading to the possibility of corrosion in the engine.

 In addition to that, gas has a very short shelf life of 3-6 months maximum (when properly stored) and that is being generous.
 After a period of two weeks, it will start to deteriorate and thicken unless treated.
-This may result in your snow thrower having running or starting problems in the future, such as only running with full choke on.

 In the worst-case scenario, it could result in having to take the carburetor apart for a full clean.